Scheduling Meetings from the Amazon Chime Add-in for Outlook

 - If you are launching the add-in for the first time you will be prompted to Sign in.

 - Choose your options listed below and when done click Add to invite.
-Chime will remember the options you choose and present them the next time you access the Meeting scheduling assistant.
+Amazon Chime will remember the options you choose and present them the next time you access the Meeting scheduling assistant - unless the option is set to always default to a particular option.

 Select either to generate a new ID your personal meeting ID.
 We highly recommend choosing one of the Generate a new ID meeting types.
 The personal meeting ID was assigned to you when you created your Amazon Chime account and it is best used for adhoc personal meetings.